Visitor policy and protocols for Health PEI facilities, including Long-Term Care facilities

 Information for patients, staff and physicians

-Due to the COVID-19 pandemic, Health PEI has had to implement restrictions on visiting at our health care facilities.
-These restrictions are necessary to protect patients, staff and physicians from the virus, and to avoid the spread of COVID-19.
-The visitor restriction protocol is regularly reviewed and changed as necessary depending on the current threat from the virus.
+Due to the COVID-19 pandemic, Health PEI has had to implement protocols for visiting at our health care facilities.
+These protocols are necessary to protect patients, staff and physicians from the virus, and to avoid the spread of COVID-19.
+The visitor protocol is regularly reviewed and changed as necessary depending on the current threat from the virus.

 What is the difference between a Partner in Care and a Visitor?

-What are the current restrictions in place across Health PEI?
+What are the current protocols in place across Health PEI?

 Visitors and Partners in Care must follow all infection control precautions relayed to them by staff, including maintaining physical distancing between themselves and patients and staff.
 Partners in Care should receive an orientation and should maintain physical distancing from other patients and staff.